Peter Atherton (Massachusetts politician): Legacy

 and married a cousin.
 His other two surviving sons building their homes away from Harvard.
 His third son, Joshua Atherton (1737–1809), studied law at Harvard College, built upon the political foundations set out by his father in the 1740s.
 His son, Joshua Atherton, gave input to the U.S. Bill of Rights.
 His tenth son, Israel Atherton (1741–1822), studied medicine at Harvard College, and built an honorable reputation as a doctor, and his daughter Mary (1753–1788), known as Mercy, married Dr Ephraim Monroe.

 His eldest surviving daughter, Azurbah (1730–1798), married Ephraim Willard.

-Atherton’s home is no longer in existence, having been destroyed by fire in 1852.
+Atherton’s home is no longer in existence, having been destroyed by a fire in 1852.

 His grandson Charles Humphrey Atherton became a widely respected politician on both a state and a federal level.
 His great-grandson was elected to the United States House of Representatives and the Senate.

 This political dynasty which lasted over 110 years ended in 1853, upon the death of his great-grandson Charles G. Atherton.